pegasusheavy/armature/README.md

 The built website will be in `web/dist/web/browser/`.

-**GitLab Pages Deployment:**
+**GitHub Pages Deployment:**

-The website automatically deploys to GitLab Pages when changes are merged to the `main` branch.
+The website automatically deploys to GitHub Pages when changes are merged to the `main` branch.

 ## Contributing